Copyright © 2006-2010 Davor Ocelic

 Here are the Debconf answers for reference.
 The listing here includes all questions; some were asked in Kerberos 1.6 packages and some are asked only in Kerberos 1.7 and newer, and their order has changed a little as well.
 In any case, it's no problem — just answer the subset of questions you are asked:

-As soon as the installation is done, the Kerberos admin server (kadmind) and the KDC will start.
-Kadmind will fail as, initially, there are no Kerberos realms created.
+As soon as the installation is done, the Kerberos admin server (kadmind) and the KDC will try to start.
+Start may fail since, initially, there are no Kerberos realms created, which is fine.

 sudo krb5_newrealm

-After the realm is created, we will need to adjust the Kerberos
+Now that the realm has been created, we need to adjust the Kerberos

 to be the same on all Kerberos servers and clients belonging to the same